qdrant/coach/README.md

           Maximum size (in KiloBytes) of vectors to store in-memory per segment --recreate-collection
-          Always create collection before the first run of a drill --stop-at-first-error
+          Always create collection before the first run of a drill --use-scalar-quantization
+          Whether to use scalar quantization for vectors --stop-at-first-error
           Stop all drills at the first error encountered --only-healthcheck